guidok91/spark-movies-etl/README.md

 The datasets are partitioned by execution date.

+Location of the tables is not provided since it should be specified when creating the databases in the catalog.

 ## Execution instructions
 The repo includes a `Makefile`.
 Please run `make help` to see usage.